 - Changes in eyesight may happen.
 This includes brightness caused by sudden changes in light.
 Have your child use care when doing tasks or actions that call for clear eyesight.
 If your child is old enough to drive, have your child use care when driving.
 This includes driving at night.

-- Your child may need to have his/her heart checked before starting this drug and while taking it.
+- Your child may need to have a heart check before starting this drug and while taking it.
 This includes an ECG.
 If you have questions, talk with your child’s doctor.

 - Avoid giving your child grapefruit and grapefruit juice.